cjdbarlow/Part-One/skeletal_muscle.md

 ###Sarcomere
 The sarcomere is the functional contractile unit of muscle.
 Average sarcomere length is 2.5μm.

-It has a number of components, each with a number of proteins:
+The sarcomere contains two main proteins:
-* A-band: Myosin (**thick**) filaments
+* Myosin (**thick**) filaments
 Myosin is a large protein with two heads, which bind actin and ATP.
 The mysosin head flexes on its neck during contraction.

-* H-band: The part of the myosin filaments which doesn't overlap with actin filaments

-* I-band: Actin (**thin**) filaments
+* Actin (**thin**) filaments
 **Actin** is a smaller protein than myosin, and potentiates the ATPase of myosin.
 Actin filaments have a groove which contains another protein called **tropomyosin**, to which **troponin** attaches to.
 Troponin has three subunits:
     * Troponin T - binds troponin to tropomyosin
     * Troponin I - prevents myosin binding to actin by physically obstructing the binding site
     * Troponin C - Binds Ca<sup>2+</sup> which initiates contraction

+These proteins are arranged to form three bands and two lines:
+* A-band
+The myosin filaments.
+* H-band
+The section of myosin filaments not overlapping with actin filaments.
+* I-band
+The section of actin filaments not overlapping with myosin filaments.
+* Z-line
-* Z-line: Each end of the sarcomere
+Each end of the sarcomere.
 Actin from adjacent sarcomeres are connected at the Z line.
+* M-line

-* M-line: Band of connections between myosin filaments
+Band of connections between myosin filaments.

 ![](http://www.lab.anhb.uwa.edu.au/mb140/corepages/muscle/Images/Mus1ani.gif)